-Examples: W.4, W.21, W.102
+Examples: W.4, W.21, W.102, 92.808

 Please note that not all manuscripts in the collection have been digitized yet.
-A complete list of all digitized manuscripts is available at The Digital Walters.
-Illuminated folios from digitized manuscripts are also available on the Walters Art Museum's Works of Art site.
+A complete list of all digitized manuscripts is available at The Digital Walters(thedigitalwalters.org).
+Illuminated folios and full PDFs are also available on the Walters Art Museum's Works of Art site.

 Yes.
 Once images have been downloaded, they may be altered as needed.
 Permission from the Walters Art Museum is not needed prior to making these alterations.

-While it is not a formal requirement for use, the museum asks that an email be sent to email@example.com with a brief summary of the project in which the images were used, along with any relevant links or publication information.
+While it is not a requirement for use, the museum asks that an email be sent to email@example.com with a brief summary of the project in which the images were used, along with any relevant links or publication information.

 Clear your collection